Alliance for a Green Revolution in Africa: Critiques

-Publications by the Oakland Institute have suggested that AGRA was planned without African voices, and imposes quick-fix technological solutions on complex and historically deep social issues, that it will impose a regime in which farmers lose power over their own seeds and are forced to buy them back from large corporations year after year.
+Publications by the Oakland Institute have suggested that AGRA was planned without African voices and imposes quick-fix technological solutions on complex and historically deep social issues.
+It will impose a regime in which farmers lose power over their own seeds and are forced to buy them back from large corporations year after year.
 This system may also contribute to the marginalization of women.
 The conference compiled a set of papers containing various arguments:

-There's also suggestions that hunger in Africa results more from poverty than from actual food shortages; people will not be able to buy any additional food that gets produced without larger systemic changes.
+There are also suggestions that hunger in Africa results more from poverty than from actual food shortages; people will not be able to buy any additional food that gets produced without larger systemic changes.

 In 2021, the Alliance for Food Sovereignty in Africa released an open letter with many signatories stating that AGRA had "failed in its mission to increase productivity and incomes and reduce food insecurity".
+In 2025 a renewed letter was published, with 600 signatories.

 Publications

 Africa Agriculture Status Report – An annual publication highlighting the major trends in African agriculture, the drivers of those trends, and the emerging challenges that Africa's food systems face.

-Food Security Monitor – A monthly publication providing the food security outlook in AGRA's focus countries of around Africa.
+Food Security Monitor – A monthly publication providing the food security outlook in AGRA's focus countries in Africa.